 Additionally, rating a response by giving thumbs up or down can help train the model.

-Text-based inputs in English are assumed, and inputs go through a sanitization phase to remove profanity and detect insults.
+Text-based inputs in English are assumed, and inputs and outputs go through a sanitization phase to remove profanity and detect insults.

 Non-functional requirements, such as latency, security, and scalability, are also essential.
 The latency for server responses can become lengthy due to extensive processing time on the back end.